laserpants/sagacious-cpp/README.md

 x = 3;                 // Undefined behavior
 ```
+* pointer arithmetic?

-The use of references leads to a more declarative programming style, is safer, but less powerful than equivalent code using pointers.
+The use of references leads to more a declarative programming style, which is safer, but less powerful than equivalent code using pointers.

 An *rvalue reference* is...